zC4sTr0/zC4sTr0/README.md

 <sub> My twitter is worth to check since it has 2 years of recorded proofs of my true love about economy, bitcoin and my own travel through the bitcoin's rabbit hole.</sub>

-- 🔭 I’m currently working on GunBound GITZ (www.gitzwc.com) as Founder/CEO
+- 🔭 I’m currently working on project GunBound GITZ (www.gitzwc.com)

 - 🌱 I’m currently studying **Solidity, Python and React Native**